 recreational activities.

 Core and Local Policy Targets Policy Achievement Trigger Level Performance

 Indicators

 Local

 Amount of public No loss below 0 ha loss - G

 open space, identified need.

 including play space

 and informal

 recreational areas,

-lost to development (ha)
+development (ha)

 which is not

 allocated in the

 development plan.

 Local

 New G

 leisure/recreational

 development

+ii) Dave Tof Daves ed Dalinga by the and Davidannant No planning

-ii) Parc Taf Bargoed Deliver by the end Development No planning
+ii) Parc Taf Bargoed Deliver by the end of 2016 Development delivered No planning

-of 2016 delivered application by the
+01 2010 uenvereu application by the end of 2014

-end of 2014
+Eliu 01 2014